Last Updated on June 25, 2020 by Admin

 But we love our dads, too, of course.
 And while you should tell your father (and your mom!) you love them every day, there is no better occasion than Father’s Day to do it.

 This day is celebrated all over the world but its dates change according to the country, even if the aim of commemorating the importance of fathers is common to every place.
 Unlike the USA, which celebrates Father’s Day in June, Italians do it on March, 19th.
 Auguri papà, we say.

 How Italians celebrate Father’s Day

-Italy is deeply rooted in its Catholic tradition.
-Thus, a lot of feasts and festivals recall a religious event and this is also the case for the celebration of Italian dads.
-The father's day is celebrated on the 19th of March which is Saint Joseph's day, the father of Jesus Christ.
-Saint Joseph is considered by the Catholic tradition as the symbol of a pious and perfect father who fulfills his assigned role within the family, but also the protector of woodworkers, poor people and orphans.
+Italy’s heritage is deeply rooted in Catholicism.
+So, a lot of feasts and festivals recall a religious event and this is also the case for the celebration of Italian dads Father’s Day is celebrated on the 19th of March which is Saint Joseph’s day, the day dedicated to the earthly father of Jesus Christ.

 Traditional food cooked on the Father’s day

--Sfinci di San Giuseppe.
-They are some fried cakes filled with ricotta cheese.
+Popular are also the sfinci di San Giuseppe, deep fried pastries filled with ricotta cheese.